 Startups who attempt to scale off the cuff are almost always doomed to failure.
 In order to avoid falling down and staying down, consider hiring an experienced manager to help with the scaling process.
 Scaling a startup can be a confusing ordeal given its many considerations and offshoots.
 Hiring an experienced manager or leader will give your startup the guidance needed to successfully scale.

 Most critically, it is important not to scale too fast or too soon.
 Startups who jump the gun are almost always found in some type of issue, either monetary or reputationally.
 Remember to take it slow and easy to ensure that the startup isn’t too disrupted by the move.
 Scaling a company can be a heart-racing panic or a carefully executed plan, regardless, with these tips, your startup will be sure to scale successfully.

-Lisa Froelings is a business and productivity consultant with over 4 years of experience in human resources working for a major retailer in the country before she decided to build her own business.
-Her interests include technology, mindfulness as well as time management.
+Lisa Froelings is a business and productivity consultant with over 6 years of experience in human resources working for a major retailer in the country before she decided to build her own business.
+Her interests include mindfulness, numerology, as well as time management.